Wolfson College Choir

 We currently have 5 Choral Scholars who receive a scholarship and free singing lessons in exchange for acting as section leaders within the choir and Chamber Singers.
 See Music Awards and Scholarships or contact the Director of Music if you would like to apply.

-Choir Rehearsals: Each Monday during term starting 24 April 8-10pm, Lee Hall (new members welcome on April 24 & May 1st)
+Choir Rehearsals: Each Monday during term starting 22 Jan from 8-10pm, Lee Hall.

 The 50 voice SATB choir rehearses each Monday night during term from 8-10pm in the Lee Hall at Wolfson.